vanHeemstraSystems/cloud-computing-headstart/100/300/1700/README.md

 A few tools to help you with the process are:

 - ***[Cloud Adoption Readiness Tool (CART)](https://cloudreadiness.amazonaws.com/#/cart) from Amazon Web Services (AWS).***

+- ***[Azure Total Cost of Ownership (TCO) Calculator](https://azure.microsoft.com/en-us/pricing/tco/calculator/).*** TCO Calculator can be used to estimate the cost savings that can be realized by migrating your application workloads to Azure.

+- ***[Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator).*** Estimate your expected monthly bill by using the pricing calculator.

+- ***[Azure Cost Management](https://azure.microsoft.com/en-us/services/cost-management/).*** Use and manage Azure and other cloud resources through multiple cloud cost management solution.

+## Step 2: Plan for Readiness and Other Processes